Clarice Cliff: Early career

 By 1929, Cliff's decorators had grown to a team of around 70 young painters.
 Of those, 66 were women (called 'Bizarre girls') and 4 were boys.
-Many of these workers were traced in the 1980s and 1990s and they totaled over 100.
+Many of these workers were traced in the 1980s and 1990s and they totalled over 100.
 Their names and work for Clarice Cliff were recorded in the centenary book.

-The factory produced a series of small color printed leaflets (quite unusual for this time) which could be obtained by post, or picked up from stockists.
+The factory produced a series of small color printed leaflets (quite unusual for this time) which could be obtained by post, or from stockists.
 This promotional device was successful, and one young girl's only task was to put the leaflets in stamped self-addressed envelopes sent to the factory.
-At this time, many women would buy pottery by 'mail order' picked from advertising magazines.
-The series of leaflets, each of which covered a range of pieces in a similar style or set of colors, included the patterns Bizarre, Fantasque, Delecia, Appliqué, Inspiration, Crocus & Gayday, but contained other design patterns as well.
+At this time, many women would buy pottery by mail order picked from advertising magazines.
+The series of leaflets, each of which covered a range of pieces in a similar style or set of colours, included the patterns Bizarre, Fantasque, Delecia, Appliqué, Inspiration, Crocus & Gayday, but contained other design patterns as well.
 The original leaflet for the Appliqué patterns featured just two, Lucerne and Lugano, but Cliff's career witnessed 14 Appliqué patterns that had been designed by 1932: Avignon, Windmill, Red Tree, Idyll, Palermo, Blossom, Caravan, Bird of Paradise, Etna, Garden, Eden and Monsoon in addition to the original two.

 The Fantasque range evolved between 1928 and 1934 and mainly featured abstracts or landscapes of cottages and trees, as well as some Art Deco inspired patterns.
 The first Fantasque landscape pattern was Trees and House, which sold well from 1930 until at least 1934.
 However, it was the slightly later, more sophisticated Autumn pattern issued near the end of 1930 which was more popular.
-Originally created in red, coral-green, and black, from 1930 to 1931 many colorway variations appeared.
-The rarest is the red colorway, shown on a 13 in wall plaque.
-The best selling version at the time was one with trees in blue, green, and yellow.
-All these variations are seen as collectibles.
+Originally created in red, coral-green and black, from 1930 to 1931 many colourway variations appeared.
+The rarest is the red colourway, shown on a 13 in wall plaque.
+The best selling version at the time was one with trees in blue, green and yellow.
+All these variations are collectables.